(Updated February 2019)

 Tips for how to successfully propagate lavender

 In order to provide maximum space for the roots to expand, Watkins plants her seedlings in a ‘bulky’ growing medium.
 She mixes it herself from Leafgro and perlite, then she plants the cuttings in 2” plastic pots.

-The potted cuttings may spend up to 8 weeks in partial shade or in the greenhouse (under shade cloths) until they grow decent roots, after which they’re transplanted to the field.
-Watkins noted that if the seedlings are planted first outside, the process is usually quicker.
+Once potted, the cuttings spend up to 8 weeks in partial shade or in the greenhouse (under shade cloths) until they grow decent roots.
+After that, they’re transplanted to the field.
+Watkins noted that if the seedlings are planted outside first, the process is usually faster.

 According to Watkins, three is the magic number of years for a good-sized plant to develop.
 After that, it may continue to grow for another four.
 What happens around year seven I asked?
 If taken care of properly, lavender can live a good deal longer, with 10 to 20 years not being unheard of.
 Indeed, some historical properties have plants that are as much as 80 years old.

 A great combo, hydrangea and lavender

 Once established, lavender is a sun-loving plant.
 No variety can tolerate shade and still produce flowers.
 Once the flowers are harvested, Watkins sprays the plants’ roots with fish emulsion for fertilizer.
 “We need to fortify them after they’ve put all that energy into blooming, “ she said.

 Cut, cut and then cut again

 Cutting back encourages new growth

 Since lavender has a tendency to open up in the middle, cutting back helps to encourage dense growth.
 This improves the overall looks of the plant and helps it get through the winter.
 It also allows more energy to go into developing strong roots, which according to Watkins, results in a thicker, healthier plant.